tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter2.md

 Sighing, `OK, so what's first?`

 !!! info "Now, this is where you should be able to excel past your other contemporaries here, with me as your teacher.
 I am going to show you past training memories, reconstructions of ancient warlords, and various weapon masters and how they lived and fought.
 Then we copy their movements and styles for now.
-This, along with some physical conditioning will start us on the Physical Enhancement Path.
 Every morning before sunrise, until noon.
 Followed by some refreshments, then we'll work on elemental code constructs in the afternoon and early even-"

 `Wait!  wait, wait, code constructs?`  Wide-eyed, {{extra.daimon.hero_nickname}} whispered in awe.